 Category tags (or just “tags”) let you group any number of threads by categories that you define.
 You can use them to make it easy to find threads of a certain type or topic.

 To apply a tag to a thread, go into the thread’s options and choose Category tags.
-Select the desired tag(s) from the dropdown list of tags that your group already uses, or type in a new tag and press the enter key.
+Create a new tag by typing in the form, or select the desired tag(s) from the dropdown list of tags that your group already uses.
 Finally, click Save.

 Removing category tags